CZ-NIC/knot-resolver/modules/renumber/README.rst

 Renumber
 --------

-The module allows you to remap addresses in answers to different address spaces.
-You can for example redirect malicious addresses to a blackhole, or use private address ranges in local zones that will be remapped to real addresses by the resolver.
+The module renumbers addresses in answers to different address space. e.g. you can redirect malicious addresses to a blackhole, or use private address ranges in local zones, that will be remapped to real addresses by the resolver.

-.. warning:: The requests is still validated using DNSSEC, but the signatures are stripped from the final answer.
+.. warning:: While requests are still validated using DNSSEC, the signatures are stripped from final answer.
 The reason is that the address synthesis breaks signatures.
-You can see whether the answer was valid or not based on the AD flag presence.
+You can see whether an answer was valid or not based on the AD flag.

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^